Satowa-Network/yubiLock/README.md

 # yubiLock
-A Windows Program thats locks your Computer as soon as you Unplug your YubiKey!
+A Windows program that locks your PC after unplugging your YubiKey.

 # Where are all the files?
 This project is currently NOT open source due to private issues and copying and is not currently planned to go open source.